Karthik202012/firstrepo/README.md

 # firstrepo
 # Assignment one karthik done
-# i am from India2
+# i am from Vijaywada